Virtual data room for private equity hero.

 When should I set up a data room?

-Before you enter active fundraising.
-Don't wait for an investor to ask.
+Don't wait for someone to ask.
 Having a data room ready signals preparation and accelerates the process.
 At minimum, set it up when you receive a term sheet or letter of intent.
-Ideally, it's ready before your first serious investor meeting so you can share it within 24 hours of being asked.
+Ideally, it's ready before your first serious meeting so you can share it within 24 hours of being asked.

 How much does a virtual data room cost?